Big Data: Exploratory Data Mining in Behavioral Research

 Postdoc/Graduate student: APA member — $375; Nonmember — $550

-Discount opportunity: In order to make it feasible for people to attend both ATIs being held this year at UC Davis (Structural Equation Modeling and Exploratory Data Mining), which are taking place on consecutive weeks, those who are accepted for and attend both ATIs will receive a 20 percent discount on tuition.
+Discount opportunity: In order to make it feasible for people to attend both ATIs being held this year at Arizona State (Structural Equation Modeling and Exploratory Data Mining), which are taking place on consecutive weeks, those who are accepted for and attend both ATIs will receive a 20 percent discount on tuition.

-Participants will receive a group discount on rooms at the Hallmark Inn, near the University of California, Davis campus.
-The ATI will take place in a Hallmark Inn conference room.
+Participants will receive a group discount on rooms at the Residence Inn Tempe Downtown/University, near the Arizona State University oampus.

 The APA Science Directorate will be able to provide a limited amount of financial assistance to support travel and lodging of some ATI participants.
 If you wish to apply for financial assistance, please contact ATI for a copy of the ATI Financial Assistance Request Form and instructions.
-The completed form must be received by the APA Science Directorate by April 7, 2014.
+The completed form must be received by the APA Science Directorate by April 14, 2015.
+Financial assistance decisions are made independently from decisions about selection for the ATI, so it is appropriate to apply for financial assistance before hearing about selection for the ATI or after being placed on a waiting list.
 Preference will be given to graduate students and postdoctoral fellows, but participants at other career levels will also be considered if sufficient funds are available.
 The amount of financial assistance that is provided will defray only a portion of overall travel and lodging costs.
-Applicants will be notified about financial assistance decisions after they have been accepted for the ATI and prior to the registration deadline.
+Applicants will be notified about financial assistance decisions prior to the ATI registration deadline.

 Applicants are also encouraged to consult with their research mentors or department heads about the availability of institutional funds to support this advanced training opportunity.